 You’ve come to the right place.

-Below we’ll show you 7 headphones (over-ear, on-ear, in-ear) that have the best passive noise isolation…
+Above you can find 8 headphones (over-ear, on-ear, in-ear/earbuds) that have the best passive noise isolation.

-Check the comparison table below to compare all noise isolating headphones.
+Check the comparison table above to compare all noise isolating headphones.

 There is quite a difference between noise isolation and noise cancellation that most people are probably not aware of.